-If you’re an avid traveler, the Venture Rewards from Capital One may be a great addition to your wallet.
+If you’re an avid traveler, the card_name may be a great addition to your wallet.

 The Venture Rewards card offers a flat rate of two miles earned for every dollar you spend with the card, which makes it really easy to pile up rewards for your next vacation while conducting your everyday business.